Drawing a person is an important milestone and indicator of child development.

 Around age three or four, children start drawing people who resemble tadpoles or amoebas.

-These involve a circle-type shape for a head with legs sprouting directly from that form.
-Sometimes kids also add arms or even eyes.
+These drawings typically feature a circular head with legs extending directly from it.
+Sometimes, children also add arms or eyes.

 These shapes typically float in space, with no type of baseline for the ground.